spence-s/flat-xo/readme.md

 		--no-semicolon    Prevent use of semicolons
-		--prettier        Conform to Prettier code style or turn off conflicting rules --react           Add react plugins and the xo-react config --quiet           Show only errors and no warnings --cwd=<dir>       Working directory for files
+		--prettier        Conform to Prettier code style or turn off conflicting rules --react           Add react plugins and the xo-react config --open            Open files with issues in your editor --quiet           Show only errors and no warnings --cwd=<dir>       Working directory for files
 		--stdin           Validate/fix code from stdin